Gera: By bike

 Cycling is becoming more popular since the construction of quality cycle tracks began in the 1990s.
 For tourists, there are the Weiße Elster track and the Thuringian city string track (Radweg Thüringer Städtekette).
 Both connect points of tourist interest, the first along the White Elster valley from the Elster Mountains at the Czech border to Saale river in Halle and second from Eisenach via Erfurt, Weimar, Jena and Gera to Altenburg.
 For inner city every-day traffic, some cycle lanes exist along several main streets.

 Trams and buses

 The Gera tram network was the second in Germany that launched electrical engines in 1892.
 Today, there are two long lines, one from Bieblach via city centre to Lusan (line 3) and another one – opened in 2006 – from Untermhaus via city centre to Zwötzen (line 1).
 The third short line is a connection between Lusan and the Zwötzen railway station (line 2).
 Another line is planned to connect Langenberg and the northern city parts.
-On line 3 is one course every 5 minutes, on line 1 every 10 minutes and on line 2 every 20 minutes.
+On line 3 is one service every 5 minutes, on line 1 every 10 minutes and on line 2 every 20 minutes.

 The bus network connects districts without trams as well as neighbouring municipalities that do not have a rail connection.